flux-iac/tofu-controller/docs/branch_based_planner/getting-started.md

 ### Resources

 If the `resources` list is empty, nothing will be watched.
-Resource definition can be exact or namespace-wide.
+The resource definition can be exact or namespace-wide.

-With the following configuration file, all Terraform objects will be watched in the `terraform` namespace, and `exact-terraform-object` Terraform object in `default` namespace.
+With the following configuration file, the Branch Planner will watch all Terraform objects in the `terraform` namespace, and the `exact-terraform-object` Terraform object in `default` namespace.

 ```yaml